parmegv/leap_doc/docs/platform/en.md

 A minimal provider instance directory looks like this:

-    └── myprovider           # provider instance directory
+    └── bitmask                 # provider instance directory.
-        ├── common.json      # settings common to all nodes
+        ├── common.json         # settings common to all nodes.
-        ├── Leapfile         # specifies which platform recipe directory to use ├── provider.json    # global settings of the provider ├── files/           # keys, certificates, and other files.
+        ├── Leapfile            # various settings for this instance.
+        ├── provider.json       # global settings of the provider.
+        ├── files/              # keys, certificates, and other files.
-        ├── nodes/           # a directory for node configurations, one node per file └── users/           # public key information for privileged sysadmins
+        ├── nodes/              # a directory for node configurations.
+        └── users/              # public key information for privileged sysadmins.

 A provider instance directory contains everything needed to manage all the servers that compose a provider's infrastructure.
 Because of this, you can use normal git development work-flow to manage your provider instance.